About John Burford

 He came into my office one day with his hand-drawn charts in a large folio of graph paper, placed it on my desk and opened it in silence.
 There must have been a dozen or more charts of Cattle spreads (the Oct/Feb I believe) and as I flicked through, they showed a win every year if put on and taken off at the same dates every year.
 It didn’t take me long to figure out that this trade seemed like a sure thing!

-So naturally, I opened a trading account with a local broker and put the spread on at the appointed date.
+Shortly after seeing these charts, I opened a trading account with a local broker and put the spread on at the appointed date.
 As the days passed, I was eagerly looking forward to cashing in on the sell date.
 But instead of advancing, the spread steadily lost value day after day.
 That wasn’t supposed to happen!
 And being a total novice, I decided to hang in there, waiting for it to come right.

 I’m sure you have already guessed the outcome – it didn’t come right and I lost money.
 Not a lot, but that was the first time in over 12 years it failed to work – and I had to discover it at just the wrong time.
 That was an important lesson.